mattermost/mattermost-mobile/CONTRIBUTING.md

 # Code Contribution Guidelines

-Please see the [Mattermost Contribution Guide](http://docs.mattermost.com/developer/contribution-guide.html) which describes the process for making code contributions across Mattermost projects.
+Thank you for your interest in contributing!
+Please see the [Mattermost Contribution Guide](http://docs.mattermost.com/developer/contribution-guide.html) which describes the process for making code contributions across Mattermost projects and [join our "Native Mobile Apps" community channel](https://pre-release.mattermost.com/core/channels/native-mobile-apps) to ask questions from community members and the Mattermost core team.

-Note: Community work won't start until October 31, and no community pull requests will be accepted before then.

 ### Review Process for this Repo